core-wg/href/draft-ietf-core-href.md

    ahead of time, to these versions need to be added as a future extension if needed).

-4. {:#c-reg-name} A registered name is a sequence of one or more *labels*, which, when joined with dots (".") in between them, result in a Unicode string that is lowercase and in Unicode Normalization Form C (NFC) (see Definition D120 in {{Unicode}}).
+4. {:#c-reg-name} A registered name is a sequence of zero or more *labels*, which, when joined with dots (".") in between them, result in a Unicode string that is lowercase and in Unicode Normalization Form C (NFC) (see Definition D120 in {{Unicode}}).
-   (The syntax may be further restricted by the scheme.)
+   (The syntax may be further restricted by the scheme.
+   As per {{Section 3.2.2 of -uri}}, a registered name can be empty, for which case a scheme can define a default for the host.)

 5. {:#c-port-range} A port is always an integer in the range from 0 to 65535.
    Ports outside this range, empty ports (port subcomponents with no